 One of the most famous is in Micronesia.
 Episode two, Kathy asks who they're voting out and Joel tells her "Mary".
 Kathy asks, "Who?".
 The next episode, Jeff announces that Mary was voted out, and Eliza says, "Mary?!".
 It looks like they have no idea who they're actually playing the game with.
 In actuality, Kathy was asking for clarification and Eliza was expressing shock at how it was her that was voted out and not Chet.
 Of course they knew who Mary was; but it was still pretty funny regardless.

 In Tocantins, Coach was portrayed as this lying crazy guy who was always making up weird crap.
-This troper attended the college he was soccer coach at and the same church that he did and he is an incredibly nice guy.
+In reality he is an incredibly nice guy.
 Each week after an episode aired he would answer questions about what really happened, rather than what it was edited to look like.